Program Details

 - Lead teaching in a General Education Multiple Subjects setting.

-- At least one formal observation cycle with an LMU Fieldwork Instructor of instruction in a General Education Multiple Subjects setting
+- At least one formal observation cycle with an LMU Fieldwork Instructor of instruction in a General Education Multiple Subjects setting.

-Additional Program/Credential Requirements
+Additional Credential Requirements

 - Basic Skills Requirement (BSR)